lukmanaj/Mu-SHROOM/README.md

 # Mu-SHROOM

-This repo will contain the code and attempts for our submission to the Mu-SHROOM shared task.
+This repo will contain the code and attempts for our submission to the Mu-SHROOM shared task in the 2025 semeval.